priya-gitTest/Python-Packaging-with-Pixi/learners/reference.md

 **Twine**
 : A command-line tool used to securely upload Python packages to the Python Package Index (PyPI) or to a private PyPI-compatible repository.

+**Yank**
+: A process of marking a release as problematic or soft deleting it.
+It was introduced via [PEP 592](https://peps.python.org/pep-0592/).
+The release still exists on PyPI for backwards compatability.
+You can install it explicitly but not by default.